-A journey on the Tramway between Derby Castle and Broadway takes about 10 minutes each way, depending on your horse!
-The section along Harris & Loch Promenades to the Sea Terminal will add an extra 5 minutes each way when the track is reinstalled.
+A journey on the Tramway between Derby Castle and Broadway takes about 8 minutes each way.
+The section along Harris & Loch Promenades to the Sea Terminal will add an extra 7 minutes each way when the track is reinstalled.

-If you have a valid Go Card, break your journey at one or more of the signposted Tram Stops along the route and visit some of the many other attractions, cafés, restaurants, shops, galleries, gardens and museums on or near the Douglas Promenades.
+If you have a valid Day Ticket or Go Explore card, break your journey at one or more of the signposted tram stops along the route and visit some of the many other attractions on or near the Douglas Promenades; cafés, restaurants, shops, galleries, gardens and museums.

 A number of points of interest and buildings of architectural or historical significance can be viewed as you journey around Douglas Bay.

 Kaye Memorial Gardens